bitterjug/devjournal/devjournal.markdown

 `workspace/exaile` it tries to run the version of the plugins I have been messing with, not the ones from before.

+## 2015-03-22 Sunday

+### 00:06

+So we should now be able to make the setup do install on defalt player, Check if the preview device is loaded.
+If so install on that too.

+Then we need to
+- [ ] add setup and tear down events to the preview device,  something like:

+    def enable(exaile):
+        global ExaileModbar
+        ExaileModbar = ExModbar(
+            player=player.PLAYER
+            progress_bar=exaile.gui.main.progress_bar,
+        )

+        import previewdevice ## do we need to check if this is defined? if previewdevice.PREVIEW_PLUGIN:
+            global ExailePreviewModbar
+            ExailePreviewModbar = ExModbar(
+                player=progress_bar.PREVIEW_PLUGIN.player,
+                progress_bar=previewdevice.PREVIEW_PLUGIN.progress_bar
+            )

+- [ ] and then attach the moodbar to those to attach when it gets created.
+- [ ] check for external dependancies like the file name the command line tool writs to.

+We need to be able to creat the preview moodbar object lazily